Why Is My Cell Signal So Weak and How Can I Boost My Cell Phone Signal?

 15. Wait A While

 Now we get to the less pleasant fixes for weak cell signal.
 If you’re trying to make calls or send texts at certain times of the day, you may find drops more frequent.
 This is because the cell tower is overloaded.
-Unfortunately, you can only wait until the towers are less overloaded.
+Unfortunately, you can only wait until the towers are less congested.
 If you live in a rural area where your single tower is always overloaded, consider changing carriers.

 1. Invest in A Signal Booster